sasankh/MEAN-CRUD/README.md

 Thank you

 Note:
-There is also a chef cookbook for windows that downloads, install and runs mongodb as service. pulls the git repository. perform mongorestore of the dump and runs the node server.
+There is also a chef cookbook called "meanCRUD" for windows that downloads, install and runs mongodb as a service.
+It also pulls the git repository. perform mongorestore of the dump and runs the node server.
 It is available in windows-chef-cookbook.